piedoom/webstrike/README.md

 # Installing

 [Try here](https://chrome.google.com/webstore/detail/gncbiclggjkgcnecfcfpdclkdojpjajj).
 If it's not up yet, try [installing the old fashioned way](https://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store).
+Download this repository as a `zip`, extract it, and then select the folder when installing according to the linked guide.

 ## `strikes.json`